abs-gd/ABS-NOC/README.md

 # ABS Network Operation Center
+  - Monitors server resources, puppet and proxmox hypervisors
+  - Panel with links to all important management platforms and sites (proxmox, phpmyadmin, hoster panels, google analytics, office, ... )
+  - Buttons and forms for commands I use a lot (pulling in puppet code, adding a new website on one of the webservers, ...)
 ## Some notices
   - Do NOT make this accessible to the internet, while it has some basic security, I do not see it as secure enough for that use case.
 All my servers are accessible through an internal VPN and I can access the dashboard